Scientific name: Leporacanthicus sp.

 This species is from Brazil.
 There it can only be found in the Curuá-Una which is located in the province Pará.

-Leporacanthicus, and therefore "L314", have teeth which they use to open cracks in stones, wood, snail shells and mussels.
+Leporacanthicus, and thus also the "L314", have teeth which they use to open cracks in stones, wood, snail shells and mussels.
 They are carnivores (meat eaters) and should therefore be fed a protein-rich diet consisting of shellfish, shrimp, mussels and fish meat.
 They also scrape on wood, but this is not part of their main diet and is not necessary for thriving of this species.

 The L. sp.
 "L314" will also take vegetarian food in between.
 You can therefore sometimes offer them some green food.
 It is an easy eater that actually accepts all types of fish food well.